 Specifically: Describe these bosses a little more in-depth.

-A boss named "Pachi-Pachi", labeled and designed as a Pachinko machine can be selected in the game's debug menu.
-The boss's only attack is a non-animated flame that comes out of the boss's head.
-Throughout the fight, blue/black colored balls fall, though not colored the same way as other parryable objects, the black balls can be parried.
+A boss named "Pachi-Pachi", labeled and designed as a Pachinko machine, can be selected in the game's debug menu.
+The boss' only attack is a non-animated flame that comes out of its head.
+Throughout the fight, blue/black colored balls fall; though not colored the same way as other parryable objects, the black balls can be parried.
 Upon defeat, it will perform a seemingly complete death animation, and take you back to the King Dice fight.
 This boss has a death quote, but the boss picture is missing.

 Also found in the debug menu is a boss called "Light".
-The boss is basically a crudely drawn thing.
-This boss has no attacks.
+The boss is basically a crudely drawn thing and has no attacks.
 When the battle begins, cutouts of Jared Moldenhauer's head fly in a straight angle.
 It also lacks a death quote.

 The fight uses a falling block matching-game gimmick: blocks would fall down in a grid, above where the player is standing.
 If unmatched pieces drop onto the highest point of the grid, a spiked platform above the player would lower to allow the next set to land on the highest piece, no more or less than a single space will always be available.
 The platform could be raised, either by matching 3 or more pieces horizontally or vertically to lower the highest piece, or clear all the blocks, if the highest piece exceeds the grid's set maximum size.

-This test level uses a pixel-art grass platform, and features cutouts of developer Jared Moldenhauer's head (mentioned before) flying in from left and right.
+This test level uses a pixel-art grass platform, and features cutouts of developer Jared Moldenhauer's head flying in from left and right.
 There is also a white platform at the bottom of the room.

-The quote used upon death, "You are not a warrior, you're a beginner" is a reference to Street Fighter 2, where it is Sagat's victory quote.
+The quote used upon death, "You are not a warrior, you're a beginner" is a reference to Street Fighter II, where it is Sagat's victory quote.
 The same message is shown if you somehow die on the tutorial, such as by using the unused Ranger weapon.

 There are four weapons and one charm unused in the game.
 These unused items can be used using the level select.